 10 oz herb salad or spring mix

-1/2 c chopped spiced or plain pecans*
+1/2 c chopped plain or spiced candied pecans

 1/2 c crumbled chèvre cheese

-1. Prepare the dressing by combining the chocolate and balsamic vinaigrette in a small saucepan.
+1. Prepare the dressing by combining the chocolate and balsamic in a small saucepan.
 Cook over very low heat for about 3 minutes, or until the chocolate has completely melted and the vinegar has reduced.
 Remove from heat and transfer to a medium bowl.
 Add the oil and whisk until completely combined.
 Season with salt and pepper and whisk to combine.

 2. Assemble the salads by arranging equal portions of greens on medium salad plates.
 Sprinkle with chopped pecans, then add the crumbled goat cheese.
 Lightly drizzle each salad with dressing (about 1-1 1/2 teaspoons per plate; try not to overdress!), top with more freshly ground pepper if desired, and enjoy!